k-lan/LazyLookup/README.md

 - [x] Fix word hover in the popup window
 - [ ] Correctly display the hiragana reading of the selected word
 - [ ] Show loading icons when waiting for API responses.
 Maybe text streaming for word explanations?
+- [ ] Get rid of Kuromoji.js, match to the longest result in the dictionary, we want the longest matches.
+- [ ] Fix bug related to the settings not always properly displaying correct language.

 ## Credits